BobRay/SPForm/spform/readme.txt

 -----------

-    When the installation is completed, you should have a fully working spam-proof contact form that sends email to address you give during the install.
+    When the installation is completed, you should have a fully working spam-proof contact form that sends email to the address you give during the install.

     Minimal snippet call: [[!SPForm]]

     To see SPForm's options, just go to the elements section of the Manager and select the SPForm snippet.
-Then click on the Snippet Properties tab.
+Then click on the "Properties" tab.

-    You can set almost all the options either by editing the snippet properties or by using parameters to override them in the snippet call on your contact page.
-You can rename the contact page if you like.
-You can also rename the response ("thank you") page but don't do it until after you have visited the contact page at least once so the response page ID has been set.
-    You can also move the pages around in the tree so they appear where you want them to in your menu.
+    There are three ways to set SPForm's options.

-    To override the settings in the snippet call, just add parameters you see in the snippet properties grid.
+    1. You can add parameters to the snippet call.
+You can use any properties you see in the snippet properties grid.
+Values sent as parameters will override any other settings.

     Example: